jclehner/nmrpflash/README.md

 ```
 Usage: nmrpflash [OPTIONS...]

-Options (-a, -i and -f and/or -c are mandatory):
+Options (-i and -f and/or -c are mandatory):
  -a <ipaddr>     IP address to assign to target device
+ -A <ipaddr>     IP address to assign to interface
  -c <command>    Command to run before (or instead of) TFTP upload
  -f <firmware>   Firmware file
  -F <filename>   Remote filename to use during TFTP upload